Queer Representation In Swimming (And Football) Is Off To A Strong Start In 2023

 The list also included the first-ever openly trans athlete to compete at an Olympic Games, Laurel Hubbard, a weightlifter representing New Zealand.
 Hubbard received transphobic attacks and lashback for her appearnace at Tokyo 2020, which has become an expected response whenever trans athletes thrive at the highest level.

 Refusing to acknowledge that there are legitimate concerns about the fairness of letting athletes who went all the way through puberty as men later compete as women, especially in events which involve size and brute strength, really undermines your whole post, as does characterizing legitimate criticism of your ideology as “attacks and lashback.”
-If you want to write this piece as an activist rather… Read more »
+If you want to write this piece as an activist rather than… Read more »

 Slim Creeper